Research Webzine of the KAIST College of Engineering since 2014

 As a result, it is critical for the youth to develop AI literacy competencies that allow them to evaluate AI technology and use it effectively as a tool.
 Among various AI literacy competencies, critical thinking competency is crucial.
 This competency allows youth to critically assess AI, enabling effective communication and collaboration with AI-based systems.

 Recognizing this, many schools are implementing curriculum aimed at teaching ethical issues related to AI.
-Although class-based formal education aims to effectively deliver consistent and structured content to several students simultaneously, there is a limit for these classes to develop critical thinking competency for individuals because each person may have different ways of thinking.DreamSTEP: Pioneering a Full-Stack Autonomous Walking Robot System in Extremely Harsh Terrains
+Although class-based formal education aims to effectively deliver consistent and structured content to several students simultaneously, there is a limit for these classes to develop critical thinking competency for individuals because each person may have different ways of thinking.When and why do graph neural networks become powerful?

 Read more